Madison Guaranty: History

-In 1979, the bank received a state savings and loan charter from Arkansas as Woodruff County Savings and Loan.
+In 1979, the bank received a state savings and loan charter from Arkansas as Woodruff County Savings and Loan in Augusta, Arkansas.
 From June 1979 to December 1981, assets grew from $2.6 million to $3.8 million.

 In April 1982, an audit by the Federal Home Loan Bank Board, the bank's regulator, found substantial losses and questioned the solvency of the bank.
 Later in 1982, Madison was acquired by Jim McDougal and Steve Smith.
 John Latham was named chief executive officer.
 The bank continued its rapid growth, increasing in assets from $6.7 million at the end of 1982 to $48.6 million in 1986.
 In 1983, McDougal and his wife, Susan McDougal, took control of the institution.

 In a 1984 audit, federal regulators found the bank was making unsound loans and noted that if paper losses were realized, Madison would be insolvent.

 In August 1986, the Federal Home Loan Bank Board ordered McDougal's removal from management of Madison, although he remained its owner.
 Robert W. Palmer, an appraiser, admitted to falsifying appraisals.

 In 1986, the assets of the bank peaked at $125.5 million.

 On March 2, 1989, Madison was seized by Federal regulators and put into receivership with the Federal Savings and Loan Insurance Corporation as receiver.

 On April 14, 1997, Jim McDougal was convicted of 18 felony counts of fraud conspiracy charges as a result of bad loans made by Madison.
 He was sentenced to 3 years in prison and payment of $4.27 million in restitution to the Small Business Administration and the Federal Deposit Insurance Corporation.